Professor Phil Allmendinger Deputy Vice-Chancellor

 Most recently he was Head of the School of the Humanities and Social Sciences for five years and senior advisor to the Vice-Chancellor on City and Regional Affairs.

-Phil studied Town Planning in Edinburgh.
-His PhD was undertaken part-time whilst working in local government.
+Phil is a Chartered Surveyor and Chartered Town Planner.
+He studied Town Planning in Edinburgh and his PhD was undertaken part-time whilst working in local government.